tomvoelker/kptnUncook/README.md

 ## Features

+> [!TIP]
+> You can now use the site to directly import recipes from KptnCook into [Crouton](https://crouton.app/)!
+> Using [this](https://www.icloud.com/shortcuts/4e3fff62cf20494aa2d17280dbc64af3) shortcut you can just hit "Share" on any KptnCook recipe and select "Cook2Crouton" to add it with all the avaiable information.
+> Big thanks to [Devin](https://mastodon.social/@JustMeDevin) for providing the necessary info to make this happen!

 - Fetch recipes using KptnCook short links
 - Display recipe details including ingredients, instructions, and nutritional information
 - Multilingual support (English and German)
 - Copy recipe links and markdown format
+- Import recipes into Crouton

 >[!WARNING]
 >This project is not affiliated with KptnCook.com and is a quick, hacked together project done in a few hours.